 Location: 4881 Sugar Maple Drive, Wright-Patterson Air Force Base, Ohio 45433-5529

-*The 88 MDG clinics / services are closed the first Thursday of every month, 12 to 4:30 p.m., for mandatory training.
+*The medical center, with the exception of the emergency room, is closed for training exercises the first Thursday of each month (unless otherwise posted).
 Hours may vary by clinic.
 Please refer to your specific clinic for hours of operation.

 Information Desk: 937-257-0837

 The 88th Medical Group is one of the largest Air Force Military Treatment Facilities providing primary and specialty care to over 58,000 eligible beneficiaries.
 We are a major military/civilian integrated platform with many formal programs in advanced specialty training of physicians, nurses and technicians.

 AMDS: The 88th Aerospace Medicine Squadron provides direct support to Air Force operations by promoting and sustaining force health, preventing injury and illness, restoring health, and sustaining human performance.
 These key mission effects are accomplished at the unit level through effective management of six major Aerospace Medicine Programs: 1) Flying and Special Duty Operations 2) Occupational and Environmental Health 3) Force Health Readiness 4) Community Health 5) Human Performance Sustainment, and 6) Emergency Response and Disaster Management.
 Our squadron's top priority is ensuring our operators are medically ready to execute their mission in both garrison and deployed locations.
 We strive to prevent disease, promote health, and optimize performance while providing excellent medical care to our beneficiaries.
 The 88th Aerospace Medicine Squadron is comprised of five flights, as follows: Flight and Operational Medicine, Public Health, Bioenvironmental Engineering, Optometry, and Health Promotion.
 Our squadron has 142 members; including active duty, civilians, and contractors.